According To The Keynesian Framework

 Understanding the Keynesian Framework: A Deep Dive into Economic Theory

 The Keynesian framework, named after the influential economist John Maynard Keynes, offers a powerful lens through which to understand macroeconomic fluctuations and government intervention.
-This article provides a comprehensive exploration of Keynesian economics, covering its core tenets, policy implications, criticisms, and lasting impact on economic thought and policy.
-We'll delve into its historical context, explore the key concepts, and analyze its relevance in modern economic challenges.
+Worth adding: this article provides a comprehensive exploration of Keynesian economics, covering its core tenets, policy implications, criticisms, and lasting impact on economic thought and policy.
+We'll dig into its historical context, explore the key concepts, and analyze its relevance in modern economic challenges.

 The Historical Context: A Response to the Great Depression

 The Great Depression of the 1930s profoundly impacted economic thinking.
 Classical economic theory, which emphasized the self-regulating nature of markets, failed to explain the persistent unemployment and economic stagnation.
-Keynes, in his seminal work The General Theory of Employment, Interest and Money (1936), challenged these classical assumptions, arguing that markets don't always clear efficiently and that government intervention is necessary to stabilize the economy.
-The devastating impact of the Depression created a fertile ground for Keynes's revolutionary ideas, offering a new paradigm for understanding and managing economic downturns.
+Plus, keynes, in his seminal work The General Theory of Employment, Interest and Money (1936), challenged these classical assumptions, arguing that markets don't always clear efficiently and that government intervention is necessary to stabilize the economy.
+The devastating impact of the Depression created a fertile ground for Keynes's revolutionary ideas, offering a new paradigm for understanding and managing economic downturns That's the part that actually makes a difference..

 Core Tenets of the Keynesian Framework